 Even as the Wukan incident appeared to be spiraling downward toward a violent conclusion, however, efforts were being made to turn the situation around.
-The Guangdong People's Procuratorate hosted a meeting following Xue Jinbo's death and spoke with delegates to the local people's congress, members of the local People's Political Consultative Conference, and Xue's family.15 Starting on December 18th, Shanwei City party secretary Zheng Yanxiong (郑雁雄) began meeting with villagers, including students and teachers.16 Provincial party secretary Wang Yang (玉洋) had obviously intervened.
+The Guangdong People's Procuratorate hosted a meeting following Xue Jinbo's death and spoke with delegates to the local people's congress, members of the local People's Political Consultative Conference, and Xue's family.
+Starting on December 18th, Shanwei City party secretary Zheng Yanxiong (郑雁雄) began meeting with villagers, including students and teachers.
+Provincial party secretary Wang Yang (王洋) had obviously intervened.
 With international attention focused on Wukan, the party secretary could hardly escape embarrassment if events careened out of control.
-On December 19, he dispatched a provincial work team headed by Zhu Mingguo (朱明国), deputy party secretary and member of the provincial discipline inspection team to Wukan village to negotiate a settlement.17 Wang's instructions to Zhu to were to "calm the situation and pacify the people" (息事宁人).18 Zhu did so by recognizing the villagers' complaints as reasonable.
-On December 23, the villagers who had been arrested along with Xue Jinbo were released on bail.19 The tone of media coverage changed accordingly.
+On December 19, he dispatched a provincial work team headed by Zhu Mingguo (朱明国), deputy party secretary and member of the provincial discipline inspection team to Wukan village to negotiate a settlement.
+Wang's instructions to Zhu to were to "calm the situation and pacify the people" (息事宁人).
+Nang's instructions to Zhu to were to "calm the situation and pacify the people" (息事宁人).
+The tone of media coverage changed accordingly.

 Rather than content himself with resolving a single, albeit highly publicized, protest, Wang used it to launch a new campaign to energize Guangdong's reform.
 Apparently Wang called for using the "Wukan approach" to reform local governance in the province.
-According to Wang, "Guangdong deputy party secretary Zhu Mingguo leading a delegation into Shanwei's Wukan village was not only meant to solve problems in the village, but also to set a reference standard to reform village governance across Guangdong."20 The South China Morning Post account that quotes Wang cites a report in China News Service (apparently 中国通讯社), but Wang's words never made it into the provincial party paper, Southern Daily, indicating caution.
-The obvious danger was that display of leniency would set off similar protests, as indeed happened in some places.21 least some types of protest.
-What was remarkable was how sharply the commentary criticized local cadres.
-According to its author, Zhang Tie:22
+According to Wang, "Guangdong deputy party secretary Zhu Mingguo leading a delegation into Shanwei's Wukan village was not only meant to solve problems in the village, but also to set a reference standard to reform village governance across Guangdong."
+The South China Morning Post account that quotes Wang cites a report in China News Service (apparently 中国通讯社), but Wang's words never made it into the provincial party paper, Southern Daily, indicating caution.
+The obvious danger was that display of leniency would set off similar protests, as indeed happened in some places.